 Pretty Good House 2.0: Practical Low Carbon – Michael Maines

 Building on the basics of the now popular “Pretty Good House” movement, Michael Maines will make a case for what’s next: a focus on low carbon.
-Attendees will learn why it’s critically important to reduce the embodied carbon in our buildings, as well as the operating carbon, and discuss a range of realistic ways to do so.
+Attendees will learn why it’s critically important to reduce the embodied carbon, as well as the operating carbon, in our buildings, and discuss a range of realistic ways to do so.
 The majority of this session will focus on construction details and materials that are practical and effective.

 Stucc-oh-no-you-don’t! – Christine Williamson

 Stucco is the topic that keeps many building experts up at night, and for good reason: code-minimum installation guidelines are a recipe for disaster, and many big builders are rolling the dice on their liability because they calculate their share of remediation will still be less expensive than doing it right in the first place.
 Luckily, we will have Christine Williamson–a building scientist, consultant, and the creator of the educational @buildingsciencefightclub on Instagram—in the house to explain what we’re up against, how we got here, and the specific solutions designers and builders can put in place to more intelligently manage risk.

 Making the Most of Minisplits – Jordan Goldman

 Minisplit heating and cooling systems, both ducted and ductless, are one of the most frequent topics of discussion in the Q&A section of GreenBuildingAdvisor.com.
 In this session, Jordan Goldman–a specialist in energy modeling, HVAC systems, and master of all things mechanical for Boston-based ZeroEnergy Design—will take a deep dive into minisplits, including an honest discussion of strengths and weaknesses, how to best put the technology to use, common mistakes to avoid, and ample opportunity to ask questions from an expert.